IsaacSchemm/DeviantArtFs/README.md

 will return a Task<T> and use interfaces and null values for interoperability with C# and VB.NET.

+## Pagination

+Some of the DeviantArt endpoints support [pagination](https://www.deviantart.com/developers/pagination).
+For endpoints that use offset-based pagination, the AsyncExecute and ExecuteAsync methods take a parameter of the type `IDeviantArtPagingParams`:

+    public interface IDeviantArtPagingParams
+    {
+        int Offset { get; }
+        int?
+Limit { get; }
+    }

+(The type `DeviantArtPagingParams` implements this interface.)

+To request the maximum page size for a particular request, use int.MaxValue as the Limit property.
+(The limits for each request are hardcoded into DeviantArtFs, so it will never request more data than DeviantArt allows.	)

+Methods that use cursor-based pagination will take a `string` or `string option` parameter instead.

-Some modules also have ToAsyncSeq and ToArrayAsync methods, which can be used to fetch an arbitary amount of data as needed.
-(Keep in mind that some of the endpoints might consist of many, many pages...)
+Modules for endpoints that support pagination also have ToAsyncSeq and ToArrayAsync methods, which can be used to fetch an arbitary amount of data as needed.
+(Keep in mind that some of the endpoints, like /browse/newest, might return a theoretically unlimited amount of data!)

+## Partial updates

+`Stash.Update` and `User.ProfileUpdate` allow you to choose which fields to update on the object.
+DeviantArtFs uses a discriminated union (`DeviantArtFieldChange<T>`) to represent these updates:

+    new DeviantArtFs.Requests.Stash.UpdateRequest(4567890123456789L) {
+        Title = DeviantArtFieldChange<string>.NewUpdateToValue("new title"),
+        Description = DeviantArtFieldChange<string>.NoChange
+    }

+Note that DeviantArt allows a null value for some fields, but not others.

 ## Currently unsupported features

 * The following groups of endpoints are not currently implemented:
-  * Messages
   * Notes
 * The following fields in the deviation object are not supported:
   * challenge